Anindya-Duti-Dhar/DemoContactList/README.md

 # DemoContactList
-Demo Project as testing purpose to retrieve Contact List From Device
+Demo Project as testing purpose to retrieve Contact List From Device and strore them in local database using SQLite